 In 2009, I moved to Canada to join the core faculty of Counselling Psychology program at Trinity Western University, where I continue to teach and supervise counselling students.
 Between 2009 and 2014, I was also part of the multidisciplinary team of Back in Motion Rehab, treating clients with disabilities and workplace injuries and helping them to return to work.

-I work with both older adolescent and adults struggling with a broad range of conditions and issues, including depression, anxiety, trauma, relational and marital conflict, obsessive-compulsiveness and addiction issues.
-My clinical areas of focus are sexual disorders/addiction and the treatment of mental health concerns among people of faith – areas in which I have published in various peer-reviewed academic journals.
+I work with both older adolescents and adults struggling with a broad range of conditions and issues, including depression, anxiety, trauma, relational and marital conflict, and obsessive-compulsiveness.
+My clinical areas of focus are sexual disorders and the treatment of mental health concerns among people of faith – areas in which I have published in various peer-reviewed academic journals.
 At the heart of my approach is cognitive-behavioural therapy, a strongly evidence-based approach, which I augment with other techniques known to be effective for specific problems, such as Eye Movement Desensitization and Reprocessing (EMDR) for trauma and Gottman methods for martial issues.

 As a Christian, I contextualize my approach and strategies within a spiritual and faith-affirming framework, which is important for many of the Christian clients with whom I work.
 I firmly believe that therapy cannot be done in an existential or spiritual vacuum, but that the most effective therapy contextualizes evidence-based techniques to a client’s system of personal meaning to help them to create a life that is rich with meaning and purpose, not just devoid of psychological pain.
 Because most people are in search of greater meaning and appreciate a more “ultimate” frame of reference, I find that clients of many walks and backgrounds are comfortable working with me even if they do not share my worldview.